 Don’t like the red color Todoist uses?
 Well, they got an answer for that and it’s called Themes.
 You can quickly change your color palette from the premade themes Todoist offers.
 As a free user, you can pick one of the five premade color templates, and if you upgrade to one of the Todoists paid plans you can choose any of the free ones or from 8 others.

-We know it’s not that big of a deal to be able to change your theme’s color, but who can argue with the fact that a small change in color, can sometimes make a big difference in how you feel about something… And yes, we chose the black theme if you were wondering which one we went with in the end.
+We know it’s not that big of a deal to be able to change your theme’s color, but who can argue with the fact that a small change in color, can sometimes make a big difference in how you feel about something… And yes, we chose the black theme if you were wondering which one we went to within the end.

 Todoist got us a bit by a surprise with their pricing.
 They offer the usual three pricing tiers including Free, Pro, and Business, but the prices themselves are just a steal.
 Seriously, you are crazy not to grab the Pro or Business plan with these prices.